wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/gyros-software.rst

 Pigeon
 ^^^^^^

-The Pigeon should use the :code:`WPI_PigeonIMU` class that implements :code:`Gyro`.
+The Pigeon should use the :code:`WPI_PigeonIMU` class.
 The Pigeon can either be connected with CAN or by data cable to a TalonSRX.
 The `Pigeon IMU User's Guide <https://store.ctr-electronics.com/content/user-manual/Pigeon%20IMU%20User's%20Guide.pdf>`__ contains full details on using the Pigeon.

 .. tabs::